dsi-icl/next-ove/apps/ove-bridge/README.md

 ## Environment

-The environment configuration is located under the application data folder for next-ove on the device, with the filename ove-bridge-config.json.
+The environment configuration is located under the config folder for next-ove on the device, with the filename config.json.
-An [example configuration file](./ove-bridge-config.example.json) can be found in this directory.
+An [example configuration file](./config/config.example.json) can be found in this directory.

 **Variables**

-- RENDER_CONFIG - when under development, ove-bridge-ui is not bundled with the Electron app, but served as a separate React application.
-This specified the location of the React app to ove-bridge
-    - PORT - ove-bridge-ui port
-    - HOSTNAME - ove-bridge-ui hostname
-    - PROTOCOL - ove-bridge-ui protocol, i.e. http, https
 - LOGGING_SERVER - URL for ingesting logging information for storage and processing.
 - SOCKET_PATH - Socket.IO path, defaults to /socket.io